Feel-ix-343/Web_Nav/README.md

 When the title of a main webpage is known, you can easily get to all of its sub pages.

-This is extremely helpful when, for example, you know that you want to go to a specific assignment for a class, but you only know the class's name.
+This is extremely helpful when, for example, you know that you want to go to a specific assignment for a class, but you don't know the assingment's name.
 Do this:
 - Search [classname]
 - Click "view sublinks"
 - Then scroll to find the assignment!

-Here is a graph and node layout of a few websites I use on a daily basis.
-The first is instrucutre (canvas) for highschool and the second is Github!
+Here are the sublink graphs of a few websites I use daily.
+The first is instructure (canvas) for highschool and the second is Github!

 ![image|width=400](https://user-images.githubusercontent.com/88951499/184465969-ab93efec-c560-41b0-b29f-0b3602b19aeb.png)